KorayDurudogan/ProductCategorySolution/README.md

 * Call _token/get-token_ by swagger.
 Password is **2021Hepsiexpress2021** You should use this jwt token for all other endpoints.
 If you want to disable token feature, you can simply remove 'Authorize' attribute class from HepsiController.
 HepsiController is the base controller for all other controllers.
 * Now you are ready to create/fetch/filter/update/delete all product and category data.
 * You can get errors via bad parameters on purpose and check the error logs under Presentation/Logs/log.txt.

-What am I going to do next ? 🚧

-* I am going to create an unit test project.

 ## Diagrams 📸